 When it’s been several hours since your child last vomited, you can begin a clear liquid diet beyond just water, electrolyte drinks, or oral rehydration solutions.
 Stick with liquids you can see through.
 They are easier to digest, yet they offer nutrients to give your child energy.
 Think clear broth, cranberry juice, apple juice.
 Popsicles and Jell-O can work well, too.

 Vomiting in kids usually goes away with a little time.
 It’s best to wait it out.
 Over-the-counter medicines for vomiting are not recommended for kids.
 Those meds won’t help if a virus is the cause -- and it usually is.
 Fluids rather than drugs are the key.
 If vomiting is severe, though, doctors may prescribe something to prevent the nausea and vomitting.

 It’s been used for thousands of years to reduce pain and stomach ills.
 Researchers believe the chemicals in ginger work in the stomach and intestines as well as the brain and nervous system to control nausea.
 While it isn’t proven to stop nausea and vomiting in kids, it may be worth a shot.
 It’s safe for kids over 2.
 Ask your pediatrician how to try it.

 This technique has helped some with nausea.
 Acupressure puts pressure on one part of the body to bring about change elsewhere in the body.
 It’s similar to the ancient Chinese method of acupuncture.
-To try to quell a child’s nausea this way, use your middle and index fingers to press down on the groove between the two large tendons on the inside of her wrist that start at the palm of her hand.
+To try to quell a child’s nausea this way, use your middle and index fingers to press down on the groove between the two large tendons on the inside of their wrist that start at the palm of their hand.

 It’s time to get medical attention for a child if they:

 • are under 12 weeks old and vomit more than once